docsforadobe/after-effects-plugin-guide/docs/audio/audio-specific-float-slider-variables.md

 ## Curve Tolerance

-Curve tolerance is used by After Effects to subdivide the audio effects’ time-variant parameters.
+Curve tolerance is used by After Effects to subdivide the audio effects' time-variant parameters.
 Set this to zero for default behavior (or for non-audio `FLOAT_SLIDER` parameters).

 ---

-## What’s Zero, Really?
+## What's Zero, Really?

 When amplitude is zero, After Effects is at -192db.